TheDucky-2/DataLab/README.md

 ![DataLab logo](assets/DataLab_logo.png)

-# 📊 DataLab - Pre-Release
+# 📊 DataLab
 [![API Docs](https://img.shields.io/badge/API-Documentation-blue)](https://theducky-2.github.io/DataLab)
 ![TestPyPI version](https://img.shields.io/badge/TestPyPI-0.1.0b4-orange)
 ![Status](https://img.shields.io/badge/Status-Beta-yellow)
 ![Python](https://img.shields.io/badge/python-3.12+-blue)
 ![License](https://img.shields.io/github/license/TheDucky-2/DataLab)

-A diagnosis-first **data quality and preparation framework**, implemented as a Python library.
+**A diagnosis-first data quality and preparation framework for real-world data.**

+DataLab is a Python library designed to help you understand, diagnose, and safely prepare messy datasets - before analysis or modeling.

+Most data failures don’t happen during modeling.
-It is designed for working with messy, **real-world datasets**where most failures occur before modeling - during data understanding, cleaning, and unsafe transformations.
+They happen earlier: **during data understanding, cleaning, and unsafe transformations.**

+DataLab exists to fix that.

 ## What is DataLab?

-DataLab is a **Python framework** exposed as a library designed for **serious, real-world data analysis**.
+**DataLab is a structured framework for working with messy, real-world data.**

-It is designed for extremely messy datasets **(≈77–90% invalid or inconsistent values)** and scales to millions of rows, while providing a **structured, well-documented, and beginner-safe API**.
+It is designed for datasets where:

-The focus is on **clarity and control over data behavior**, not blind automation.
+- Values are inconsistent, invalid, or misleading

+- Missing data appears in many hidden forms

+- Column types are unclear or mixed

+- Blind automation is risky

+Instead of guessing or silently coercing data, DataLab focuses on:

+- **Clarity**

+- **Control**

+- **Explainability**

+DataLab helps you understand what your data is doing before deciding what to do with it.

+## Who is DataLab for?

-It is built for:
+DataLab is built for:

-- Analysts and data scientists working with messy, real-world datasets
+- Analysts & Data Scientists working with messy, real-world datasets

-- Researchers and engineers needing structured data diagnostics
+- Researchers & Engineers needing structured data diagnostics

-- Anyone who wants well-understood data before analysis or modeling
+- Beginners who want safe, guided workflows

+- Advanced users who want transparency instead of black boxes

+**If you care about well-understood data, DataLab is for you.**

+## Core Philosophy

+**Diagnosis-first, not automation-first.**

+``DataLab assumes that your data is dirty by default.``

+Instead of hiding problems, it:

+- detects them

+- explains them

+- lets you decide what to do

+DataLab is built around a simple idea:

+> Different data types need different thinking

-DataLab focuses on building strong data foundations:
+DataLab separates workflows by data type:

-- **Tabular Data** (v0.1 -> v0.2)

-- **Graph Data** (coming v0.3)

-- **Machine Learning** (coming v0.4+)

-**Goal:**

-Provide a single, guided ecosystem for understanding and preparing data - with simple APIs, strong defaults, and human-friendly documentation.
+- Numerical

+- Categorical

+- Text

+- Datetime

+- (Graph data coming soon)

+This keeps workflows:

+- **clear**

+- **safe**

+- **reproducible**

 ## What makes DataLab different?

-Real-world data is messy.

-Numbers may not be numeric, text can hide symbols or replacements, and missing data often comes in many forms.

-``DataLab assumes your data is dirty by default.``

-It allows:

-- Full, type-aware detection of numerical, categorical, and datetime columns
+- Designed for extremely messy datasets **(≈77–90% invalid or inconsistent values)**

+- Tested on datasets with **5-10 million rows**

+- **Type-aware** diagnosis and cleaning

-- Regex-based diagnostics for hidden issues
+- **Regex-based detection** of hidden issues

-DataLab has been designed and tested on extremely dirty datasets **(~5-10 million rows)**.

-This allows safe, intentional, and reproducible workflows.

-DataLab combines power for advanced users with accessibility for beginners, ensuring workflows are safe, structured, and explainable.
+- Structured, **beginner-safe APIs**

+- Human-friendly documentation

+DataLab combines:

+- **power for advanced users**

+- **safety and clarity for beginners**

 ## How DataLab Works

-DataLab is built around a simple idea:

-``Different types of data need different ways of thinking.``

-With DataLab, you can:
+With DataLab, you typically:

-- Automatically detect column types (numerical, categorical, datetime)

-- Run type-specific workflows instead of one-size-fits-all functions

-- Diagnose, clean, preprocess, and visualize data independently

-- Focus on understanding data behavior before taking action
+- Load data

-By separating workflows by data type, DataLab keeps **analysis clear, structured, and beginner-safe - while remaining powerful for advanced users**.
+- Diagnose structure, types, and issues

+- Analyze missingness and inconsistencies

+- Apply type-specific cleaning & preprocessing

+- Compute statistics and distributions

+- Visualize behavior and patterns

+**Each step is explicit, modular, and explainable.**

 ## Current Version: v0.1 (Pre-Release)

-This early release focuses on **Tabular Data**, including:
+#### Focus in v0.1

+Tabular data workflows, including:

-- Data loading
+- Data loading (CSV, Excel, JSON, Parquet)

-- Data diagnosis
+- Data diagnosis & dirty data detection

-- Missingness analysis
+- Missingness analysis & visualization

 - Numerical & categorical workflows

-- Cleaning and preprocessing
+- Cleaning & preprocessing

-- Computation
+- Statistical computations

-- **Matplotlib**-based visualizations (including missingness plots)
+- Matplotlib-based visualizations

-- Beginner-friendly documentation, API guides, and workflow notebooks
+- Beginner-friendly documentation & workflow guides

+**Pandas** is fully supported.
-DataLab currently supports **Pandas** and partially **Polars** (used internally for performance in Dirty Data Diagnosis and Cleaning).
+**Polars** is used internally for performance in selected components.

 ## Installation (v0.1 Pre-Release)